neeonez/scraper-boilerplate/README.md

 ## About

-This is a template php app to create and run scrapers from the console, returning results in JSON format.
+This is a console based web scraping app boilerplate to create and run scrapers from the console, returning results in JSON format.
+It's configured and ready to scrape more sites.

 ## Requirements